Affiliate Gear Editor

 How We Tested Backpacking Sleeping Bags

-Our lead tester, Rebecca Parsons, has over a decade of backpacking under her belt.
-Over the years she’s slept in some terrible and some great bags and can say from experience that a good sleeping bag can make or break a backcountry trip.
-Because a good night’s sleep is essential.
+Rebecca Parsons also tested for this guide.
+She has over a decade of backpacking under her belt.
+Over the years she’s slept in some terrible and some great sleeping bags and can say from experience that a proper backpacking sleeping bag can make or break a backcountry trip.

-When we updated this guide, we rearranged our list due to more time spent with each backpacking sleeping bag.
+We have updated, rearranged, and expanded our list after more testing.
+We shifted backpacking sleeping bags around in our guide after more time spent with each option, and we’ll continue to do so as we conduct more testing.
 In many cases, our continued testing justified the steeper cost of some of the more premium backpacking sleeping bags.
 That said, we always try to balance cost with performance, and our list represents a wide range of value options.

 Backpacking Sleeping Bags Buyer’s Guide